xindyhu/bu-data-viz-workshop/README.md

 # Set up

 1. Install R and RStudio from https://posit.co/download/rstudio-desktop/
+2. Open a terminal, put in `gcc --version` to check if you have gcc installed.
+If not, follow tutorials [here](https://devicetests.com/fix-gcc-command-not-found-error-ubuntu) to install gcc.
-2. Open bu-datat-viz-workshop.Rproj in RStudio
+3. Open bu-datat-viz-workshop.Rproj in RStudio
-3. Install `renv` if you don't already have it
+4. Install `renv` if you don't already have it
-4. Run `renv::restore()` to load dependencies
+5. Run `renv::restore()` to load dependencies
-5. Click on the "Run App" button in RStudio when you've opened both the ui.R and server.R files
+6. Click on the "Run App" button in RStudio when you've opened both the ui.R and server.R files

 # Files in this folder